-The Cape Cod Metropolitan Planning Organization (MPO) that its conduct of the metropolitan transportation planning process complies with all applicable requirements, which are listed below, and that this process includes activities to support the development and implementation of the Regional Long-Range Transportation Plan and Air Quality Conformity Determination, the Transportation Improvement Program and Air Quality Conformity Determination, and the Unified Planning Work Program.
+The Cape Cod Metropolitan Planning Organization certifies that its conduct of the metropolitan transportation planning process complies with all applicable requirements, which are listed below, and that this process includes activities to support the development and implementation of the Regional Long-Range Transportation Plan and Air Quality Conformity Determination, the Transportation Improvement Program and Air Quality Conformity Determination, and the Unified Planning Work Program.

 - 1. 23 USC 134, 49 USC 5303, and this subpart. - 2.
-Sections 174 and 176 (c) and (d) of the Clean Air Act, as amended (42 USC 7504, 7506 (c) and (d) and 40 CFR Part 93 regarding conformity in maintenance areas and for applicable State Implementation Plan projects. - 3.
+Sections 174 and 176 (c) and (d) of the Clean Air Act, as amended (42 USC 7504, 7506 (c) and (d) and 40 CFR part 93 and for applicable State Implementation Plan projects. - 3.
 Title VI of the Civil Rights Act of 1964, as amended (42 USC 2000d-1) and 49 CFR Part 21. - 4.
-49 USC 5332, prohibiting discrimination on the basis of race, color, creed, national origin, sex, or age in employment or business opportunity. - Section 1101(b) of the Fast Act (Pub.
-L. 114-94) and 49 CFR Part 26 regarding the involvement of disadvantaged business enterprises in U.S. DOT-funded projects. - 6.
-The provisions of the Americans with Disabilities Act of 1990 (42 USC 12101 et seq.) and 49 CFR Parts 27, 37, and 38. - 7.
-The Older Americans Act, as amended (42 USC 6101), prohibiting discrimination on the basis of age in programs or activities receiving federal financial assistance. - 8.
-Section 324 of Title 23 USC regarding the prohibition of discrimination based on gender. - 9.
-Section 504 of the Rehabilitation Act of 1973 (29 USC 794) and 49 CFR Part 27 regarding discrimination against individuals with disabilities. - 10.
+49 USC 5332, prohibiting discrimination on the basis of race, color, creed, national origin, sex, or age in employment or business opportunity. - 5.
+Section 1101 (b) of the Fast Act (Pub.
+L. 114-357) and 49 CFR Part 26 regarding the involvement of disadvantaged business enterprises in U.S. DOT-funded projects. - 6.
+23 CFR part 230, regarding implementation of an equal employment opportunity program on Federal and Federal-aid highway construction contracts. - 7.
+The provisions of the US DOT and of the Americans with Disabilities Act of 1990 (42 USC 12101 et seq.) and 49 CFR Parts 27, 37, and 38. - 8.
+The Older Americans Act, as amended (42 USC 6101), prohibiting discrimination on the basis of age in programs or activities receiving federal financial assistance. - 9.
+Section 324 of Title 23 USC regarding the prohibition of discrimination based on gender. - 10.
+Section 504 of the Rehabilitation Act of 1973 (29 USC 794) and 49 CFR Part 27 regarding discrimination against individuals with disabilities. - 11.
 Anti-lobbying restrictions found in 49 USC Part 20.
 No appropriated funds may be expended by a recipient to influence or attempt to influence an officer or employee of any agency, or a member of Congress, in connection with the awarding of any federal contract.

-The signature of the of the chair of the Cape Cod Metropolitan Planning Organization on the following page signifies that the Cape Cod Metropolitan Planning Organization took this action at their public meeting on May 24, 2021.
+The signature of the of the chair of the Cape Cod Metropolitan Planning Organization on the following page signifies that the Cape Cod Metropolitan Planning Organization took this action at their public meeting on May 22, 2023.

-23 CFR § 450.220 and 23 CFR § 450.336 Self-Certification Compliance Statement Signature Page
+23 CFR § 450.220 and 23 CFR § 450.336 Self-Certification Compliance Statement Signature Page for

-Jamey Tesler, Acting Secretary/Chief Executive Officer - Massachusetts Department of Transportation (MassDOT)
+Gina Fiandaca, Secretary/Chief Executive Officer - Massachusetts Department of Transportation (MassDOT)